Pierre Gramegna

 Prior to these appointments, Mr Gramegna was Minister of Finance of the Grand-Duchy of Luxembourg and member of the ESM Board of Governors and the Eurogroup from December 2013 to January 2022.

-From September 2003 to December 2013, Mr Gramegna served as Director General of the Chamber of Commerce of Luxembourg.
-During that period, Mr Gramegna served for several years as Vice-President of Eurochambres, and Chairperson of Cargolux Airlines from 2004 to 2008 in addition to being a member of several boards, including the Luxembourg Stock Exchange and BGL Fortis, later BGL BNP Paribas Luxembourg SA.
+From September 2003 to December 2013, he served as Director General of the Chamber of Commerce of Luxembourg.
+During that period, Mr Gramegna served for several years as Vice-President of Eurochambres and Chairperson of Cargolux Airlines from 2004 to 2008 in addition to being a member of several boards, including the Luxembourg Stock Exchange and BGL Fortis, later BGL BNP Paribas Luxembourg SA.

-Mr Gramegna studied Law and Economics at the University of Paris II (Pantheon-Assas) where he graduated with a degree (Maîtrise) in civil law in 1981 and a degree (licence) in economics in 1982.
-He also holds a Master of Advanced Studies (DEA) in European Community Law and was awarded the title of Doctor Honoris Causa by the ESCP Business School in Paris and the Sacred Heart University of Luxembourg.
+Mr Gramegna graduated in both Law and Economics at the University of Paris II in 1982.
+He also holds a Master of Advanced Studies in European Community Law and was awarded the title of Doctor Honoris Causa from the ESCP Business School in Paris.